Skip to main content

 During the second three weeks, dance and movement were the art form.
 In the final three weeks, students created pinch pods, empanadas and wind chimes as part of the clay art segment.

-“So often children are asked to memorize and carry out others’ notions of citizenship,” Fuxa says.
+“So often children are asked to memorize and carry out others’ notions of citizenship,” Fuxa said.
 “For me, the critical piece here is that the children conceptualize and articulate their own understandings — and, in sharing, expand upon one another’s ideas.
 Because of this, the initiative’s design is a truly authentic reflection of its community-based design.”

 MENUCLOSE